Sable: Description

-Distribution
+Distribution and habitat

 A Russian sable, as illustrated in The Trapper's Guide, 1867.
 The Russian variety yields the most valuable sable fur.

 In Russia, the sable's distribution is largely the result of mass re-introductions involving 19,000 animals between 1940 and 1965.
-Their range extends northward to the tree line, and extends south to 55–60° latitude in western Siberia, and 42° in the mountainous areas of eastern Asia.
-Their western distribution encompasses the Ural Mountains, where they are sympatric with the European pine marten.
-They are also found on Sakhalin.
+Its range extends northward to the tree line, and extends south to 55–60° latitude in western Siberia, and 42° in the mountainous areas of eastern Asia.
+Its western distribution encompasses the Ural Mountains, where it is sympatric with the European pine marten.
+It also occurs on Sakhalin.

-In Mongolia, sables occur in the Altai Mountains and in the surrounding forests of Lake Hovsgol, the latter being contiguous with the Trans-Baikal boreal forest region from which the most valuable sable pelts come.
-In China, sables occur in a limited area of the Xinjiang Uygur Autonomous Region.
-In northeastern China, sables are now limited to the Greater Khingan Range.
-In eastern Heilongjiang, the persistence of sables is suspected in the Lesser Khingan Range.
-Sables also occur in Hokkaido and on the Korean peninsula.
+In Mongolia, the sable occurs in the Altai Mountains and in the surrounding forests of Lake Hovsgol, the latter being contiguous with the Transbaikal boreal forest region from which the most valuable sable pelts come.
+In China, it occurs in a limited area of the Xinjiang Uygur Autonomous Region.
+In northeastern China, it is now limited to the Greater Khingan Range.
+In eastern Heilongjiang, it persists in the Lesser Khingan Range and also occurs in Hokkaido and on the Korean peninsula.

 Because of the variable appearance of the sable in different geographic localities, there has been some debate over the exact number of subspecies that can be clearly identified.
 Mammal Species of the World recognises seventeen different subspecies, but other recent scholarly sources have identified anything from seven to thirty.